High-precision measurement of the W boson mass with the CMS experiment: Methods

-The statistical uncertainties in the SFs are obtained from the eigenvectors of the covariance matrix of the fit determining the smoothing function parameters for the nominal SFs in each \etamu bin, for each efficiency step (and charge, where appropriate), leading to 2784 independent nuisance parameters.
-The systematic uncertainties in the SFs are estimated as the difference between the smoothed values for the nominal SFs and the alternative ones from the variation of the signal or background models.
-Because the same signal and background models, and variations thereof, are employed for all T\&P bins, each source of systematic uncertainty is treated as fully correlated across all bins.
-However, the SFs for the nominal and alternative T\&P models are obtained by fitting the same data, and are both affected by large statistical uncertainties because of the fine granularity versus \etamu.
-Therefore, uncorrelated variations for each of the \etamu bins are also included, with the same magnitude as the correlated uncertainty in each bin.
-Separate uncertainties are assigned for each step, for a total of 343 nuisance parameters, treated as correlated between muon charges.
+Systematic uncertainties in the SFs are estimated as the difference, after the \ptmu smoothing, between the nominal and alternative SFs resulting from the variation of the signal or background models in the T\&P mass fits.
+These are correlated across the \etaptqmu bins, because the same signal and background models are employed in all T\&P fits.
+However, we also implement additional uncertainties uncorrelated among \etamu bins, resulting in 49 nuisance parameters assigned to each efficiency step to account for the change in the T\&P signal model.
+Similar uncertainties are implemented for the reconstruction and tracking SFs to reflect the change in the background model.
+In total, the systematic uncertainty in the SFs is encoded in 343 nuisance parameters, correlated between muon charges.
 The statistical and systematic components of the SF uncertainties, after the smoothing, have a similar contribution to the uncertainty in \mw, and their combined effect is 3.0\MeV.